Top European Diplomats Urge Inclusive Transition In Syria Visit - UrduPoint

 The prison was the site of extrajudicial executions, torture and forced disappearances.
 An advocacy group said more than 4,000 people were freed from the facility when rebel forces took Damascus on December 8.

-Sharaa, head of the Hayat Tahrir al-Sham (HTS), led the offensive that toppled Assad and sent him fleeing to Moscow.
+Sharaa, head of the Islamist group Hayat Tahrir al-Sham (HTS), led the offensive that toppled Assad and sent him fleeing to Moscow.

 Barrot, in Damascus, expressed hope for a "sovereign, stable and peaceful" Syria.